Aziz9022/JavaServlet/README.md

 ### to access code
 1. click on main.
 2. select which practical you want.
-3. either you can clone it or copy paste code
+3. either you can clone it or copy paste code.
+4. you can find code in src > java/package folder > and for web file > web folder
-4. or else open NETBEANS > click on TEAMS > GIT > CLONE > add REPOSITORY URL > select which BRANCH (i.e Practical) you want to CLONE  > clone name set to project name u want > FINISH.
+5. or else open NETBEANS > click on TEAMS > GIT > CLONE > add REPOSITORY URL > select which BRANCH (i.e Practical) you want to CLONE  > clone name set to project name u want > FINISH.
 ### LIST OF PRACTICAL.
 1a Create a single application which greets user using servlet.